President:Mr John Buckingham 01841-532470.

 All are welcome so why not come and join us

-Meetings are held in the Social Club, Padstow, at 7.30pm on the first Wednesday of each month unless otherwise stated.
+We meet in the Social Club, Padstow at 7.30pm on the first Wednesday of each month unless otherwise stated.

 Founded: Mid 1920s